Milan Gurović: Personal life

-Like a number of Serbian professional basketball players who had played in the Greek Basket League during the 1990s—including Dragan Tarlać, Peja Stojaković, Dušan Vukčević, Dušan Jelić, Rasho Nesterović, Miroslav Pecarski, and Marko Jarić—in addition to his native country Serbia, Gurović also holds Greek citizenship, which he obtained for practical reasons of playing without EU administrative restrictions in the Greek Basket League.
-At the time (late 1990s), Gurović played for Peristeri, where he started his basketball career.
+Like a number of Serbian professional basketball players who transferred to the Greek Basket League clubs during the early 1990s—including Dragan Tarlać, Peja Stojaković, Dušan Vukčević, Dušan Jelić, Rasho Nesterović, Miroslav Pecarski, and Marko Jarić—in addition to his native country Serbia, Gurović also holds Greek citizenship, which he obtained for practical reasons of playing without EU administrative restrictions in the Greek Basket League.
+At the time, Gurović played for Peristeri, where he started his basketball career.
 In order to get Greek citizenship, his last name was changed; he thus competed under the name Milan Malatras while he was in Greece.
 The name change was required, as it reflected the citizenship documents submitted.
 There are rumors that these documents were often falsified, and subject to counterfeiting.

-While playing for KK Partizan Gurović was not let in Croatia and Bosnia to play a game because of his tattoo of WW2 Chetnik leader Draža Mihailović on his shoulder.
-Above that tattoo, he has a tattooed eagle.
+Other than his Draža Mihailović tattoo, Gurović has a tattooed eagle right above it.

 Serbian writer Biljana Srbljanović referred to Gurović as "that tattooed fool" in her online exchange with Nebojša Krstić, the adviser to President of Serbia at her blog.
 When informed and asked by daily tabloid Kurir about Srbljanović's online comments, Gurović responded: "For her information, that 'tattooed fool' speaks, besides Serbian, three foreign languages.
 I know who this writer is and feel very sorry for her.
 Women of her age can do or say foolish stuff sometimes if they don't get their portion of cock in the morning.
 She must've awoken unfucked that day when she said this."

 Targeted by Partizan fans

-Before joining Red Star Belgrade he was a member of their arch-rivals Partizan Belgrade.
-Because of this, he became the main target for the Partizan fans, Grobari, who strongly supported him during the Croatian ban.
-This culminated during final of Serbian league's playoff in 2007 when Grobari chanted insults and provocations from the stands targeting Milan's wife, children and parents.
+One year prior to signing with Red Star Belgrade in September 2005, Gurović had been a member of their arch-rivals Partizan Belgrade.
+As a result, once he joined Red Star, he began to be targeted by the Partizan fans, Grobari, who suddenly turned on him having previously supported him strongly during the forward's Croatia entry ban when he was with Partizan.
+The antagonism culminated during the 2007 Serbian league playoff final when the Grobari chanted insults and provocations from the stands targeting Milan's wife, children and parents.
 Milan responded and in TV interview said that "Grobari are cattle".
 In the second game, when Red Star were hosts, incidents occurred on the stands between Red Star fans Delije and police.
 Gurović tried to calm Red Star supporters and to defend them from police.
 Delije chanted "You are Zvezda's chetnik Milan" (Serbian : "Ti si Zvezdin Četnik Milane") and Gurović cried.
 In the third game, Grobari used Milan's tears as provocation.
-Partizan won series 3–1 and became the Serbian champions.
+Partizan won the series 3–1, becoming Serbian champions.

 Gurović was elected on 5-year term as a member of the Assembly of the Crvena zvezda Basketball Club on 27 December 2021.